TysonStanley/tysonstanley.github.io/_posts/2019-07-21-BayesianSims.md

 To start, we’ll set up our data situation that we want to assess.
 We’ll use a moderate effect size—Cohen’s d—of 0.5.
 (What many researchers do not realize is how much overlap a *moderate-sized* effect size has!)
-This can be seen as:
+This can be written as:

 <div style='text-align: center'>
 <i>y</i><sub><i>i,control</i></sub> = Normal(0,1) <br>
 <i>y</i><sub><i>i,treatment</i></sub> = Normal(0.5,1)
 </div>

+which can be simulated as:

 ![]({{ site.baseurl }}/assets/images/2019-07-21-BayesianSims_files/figure-markdown_strict/unnamed-chunk-3-1.png)